yufeiminds/toolkit/docs/source/ulib.rst

     ulib.has_cn(u'Here is not any chinese character.')
     >>> False

-:func:`cnlen` also can caculate unicode string that contained chinese character length simply,
+:func:`uwidth` also can caculate unicode string that contained chinese character length simply,

 .. code-block:: python

-    ulib.cnlen('Here is 中文')
+    ulib.uwidth('Here is 中文')
     >>> 12

-.. note:: :func:`cnlen` caculate one full-width character as two halt-width characters.
+.. note:: :func:`uwidth` caculate one full-width character as two halt-width characters.